QuaCau-TheSphere/Graphvidian/README.md

 ```
 While the edge types are totally depended on the types you declared in Breadcrumbs, you can have more options with nodes.
 Two current available methods are: `End of edge type`, and `Index`.
 If it's `End of edge type`, then the name of the node type should be exactly the same with the name of the edge type.
 (In the example it's `edgeType1`).
 If it's `Index`, then these two conditions must be met:
 - The name of the type should have the index at the end, after an underscore.
 E.g. `blabla_1b`, `bloblo_i`
 - The index of the node should be at the beginning of its title, separate with the name by a space, and splited by dots.
-E.g. `1b.1 Hello`, `i.j.k Ngồi trong toilet gào thét tên em`
+E.g. `1b.1 Hello internet`, `i.j.k I dream a dream`

 If `sameRank` or `cluster` has value true, then the nodes of that type will be contained in a subgraph.

-If a node has multiple types, then Graphviz will decide the out put based on the order of the types
+If a node has multiple types, then Graphviz will decide the output based on the order of the types.

 ### Other configs
 To change the output folder to a different location (default is in _.obsidian/plguins/dotmaker/graphs_), change the value of `workingDirectory`: